Tues: 12 pm – 4 pm

-The Mantua Township Code Enforcement Department is tasked with taking action and responding to complaints from residents that involve violations of Mantua Township Codes.
-The enforcement of these Codes has a direct impact on the quality of life and the stabilizing of community values, in addition to the detection and reduction of criminal activity.
+The Mantua Township Code Enforcement Department is tasked with taking action and responding to complaints from residents about violations of Mantua Township Codes.
+The enforcement of these Codes has a direct impact on the quality of life and the stability of community values, in addition to the detection and reduction of criminal activity.

 Residents are required to keep their property maintained at all times.
-The exterior of the properties are to be properly maintained.
-Every foundation, floor, wall, ceiling, door, window, roof or other part of the building shall be kept in good repair and capable of the use intended by its design, and any exterior part or parts thereof subject to corrosion or deterioration shall be kept well painted.
-Every dwelling shall be free from rodents, vermin and insects.
+The exterior of the properties is to be properly maintained.
+Every foundation, floor, wall, ceiling, door, window, roof, or other part of the building shall be kept in good repair and capable of the use intended by its design, and any exterior part or parts thereof subject to corrosion or deterioration shall be kept well painted.
+Every dwelling shall be free from rodents, vermin, and insects.
 Every building, dwelling, dwelling unit and all other areas of the premises shall be clean and free from garbage or rubbish and hazards to safety.
-Lawns, hedges and bushes shall be kept trimmed and shall not be permitted to become overgrown and unsightly.
-Fences shall be kept in good repair
+Lawns, hedges, and bushes shall be kept trimmed and shall not be permitted to become overgrown and unsightly.
+Fences shall be kept in good repair.

 No person shall tear up, open, dig, or excavate any street, highway, road or public place or right-of-way or disturb any pavement, curbing, guttering without having obtained a permit.
 The owners, occupants, or tenants of premises abutting any street shall remove all snow and ice from sidewalks within 24 hours after the snow and/or ice accumulation ceases.